Project-EBDO/FeatureEngine/src/test/resources/txt/tutorial.md

 As said earlier, to add a text file, please follow this nomenclature:

-i) Specify the type of signal generated in the file (sin, noise, ...) ii) Indicate the sampling rate of the signal iii) Provide the duration iv) Define which function was used
+1. Specify the type of signal generated in the file (sin, noise, ...)
+2. Indicate the sampling rate of the signal
+3. Provide the duration
+4. Define which function was used
-v) List parameters of the function
+5. List parameters of the function

 ## Example of file name